maxburs/blog/content/blog/switch-object-pattern-with-typescript/index.md

 }
 ```

-But cant make sense of the second one:
+But can't make sense of the second one.

 ```ts
 const eventHandlers = {